Elements of Drama Worksheets Dramatic Play with Figurative Language Activities

 1. DRAMA VOCABULARY TERMS FOLDABLE

-Inside the foldable are necessary words to understand the drama/readers theater genre such as: stage directions, stage, curtain call, italic words, bold words, act, playwright, play, stage left & right, scene, and much more!
+Inside the foldable are essential terms for understanding the drama/readers’ theater genre, such as stage directions, stage, curtain call, italicized words, bolded words, act, playwright, play, stage left and right, scene, and more!

 Step-by-step instructions to put together the folding activity.
 The student will only need scissors and glue or a glue stick to assemble.
-Students can then find the definitions for the vocabulary words using color or a pencil and glue them into their composition notebook.
+Students can then find the definitions for the vocabulary words using a highlighter or a pencil, and glue them into their composition notebook.

 2. DRAMA READING COMPREHENSION PASSAGES WITH QUESTIONS